skip to content

 Research interests:

 Dr Alexopoulou is interested in natural language syntax, as a manifestation of the human cognitive capacity for language, and in the way syntax shapes language learning.
-Her research looks at variation and diversity across languages and how the linguistic distance between a learner’s mother tongue and their second language influences the way they process and interpret it, how it impacts on their learning, even predicting proficiency scores in exams.
+Her research looks at variation and diversity across languages and crosslinguistic influence in second language learning.
+One central question is how the similarity between a learner’s mother tongue and their second language influences the way they process and interpret it, how it impacts on their learning, even predicting proficiency scores in exams.
 Her practical goal is to develop learning methods and tools that can address learning challenges and improve outcomes.
-She approaches these questions through Chomsky’s generative syntax and a combination of experimental and corpus data, in particular big data from online foreign language learning platforms.
+In this context she leads an research partnership with EF Education First as the PI of the EF Lab For Applied Language Learning.
+She approaches questions on language typology and cognition through Chomsky’s generative syntax and a combination of experimental and corpus data, in particular big data from online foreign language learning platforms.

-Current research topics: linguistic typology and learnability in L2, natural language processing for learner data, input processing instruction, child L2 acquisition, linguistic complexity in L2 development, crosslinguistic influence on semantic processing.
+Current research topics: language typology and cognition, L2 learnability, natural language processing for learner data, input processing instruction, child L2 acquisition, linguistic complexity in L2 development, crosslinguistic influence on semantic processing.

 Recent research projects: